Cai vs Maccy

 - You prefer a minimal app that does one thing extremely well

-- You want to expose clipboard history to Claude via MCP
+- You want to expose your clipboard history to Claude via MCP

-- You don't need AI, OCR, or automation features
+- You don't need AI, OCR, shell actions, or integrations

 Feature comparison